-"Ranked among the Best Second Wines of Bordeaux 2018!
-Lions de Batailley offers excellent quality, with notes of pencil lead and blackcurrant that place it perfectly within the Batailley family and make it a classic Pauillac.
-This wine is definitely worth keeping an eye on.
-(Decanter 2020) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“Ranked among the Best Second Wines of Bordeaux 2018!
+Lions de Batailley offers excellent quality, with notes of pencil lead and blackcurrant that place it squarely within the Batailley family and make it a classic Pauillac.
+This wine is definitely one to watch. ” (Decanter 2020) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Batailley wines at the best price in a private sale!